Configuration and Discovery

 Prerequisites for Monitoring Kubernetes Clusters

-Before you can monitor Kubernetes clusters using the Kubernetes PowerPack, you must first do the following:
+Before you can monitor Kubernetes clusters using the Kubernetes PowerPack, you must first meet the following requirements:

-3. Configure SSH credentials on the Kubernetes nodes.
-These credentials must be the same on all nodes, and are used to retrieve data from the underlying Linux OS.
+• Configure SSH credentials (username/password or username/private-key) on the Kubernetes cluster nodes.
+These credentials must be the same on all nodes.

 Required Permissions for the Service Account Token